capitalone/giraffez/docs/src/usage.rst

                 # traceback or simply continue to the next row
                 raise error

-This ends up giving a lot of flexibility to make helpful modifications to the behavior of the mload task that isn't available in the official mload utility.
+This ends up giving a lot of flexibility to make helpful modifications to the behavior of the load task that isn't available in the official load utility.

 .. _archiving: